COVID-19: Your Top Three Questions Answered

 1. Do I have to wear a mask on campus?

 As of March 11, 2022, masks are optional, and not required, in all indoor spaces in BC.
 You are welcome to continue wearing a mask; it is now a personal choice.
-Some people will and continue to use masks personally and that is okay.
-In this transition phase, please exercise kindness.
-Everybody will move at their own pace with this change.
+Please exercise kindness, everybody will move at their own pace and make a choice regarding masks that fits their level of comfort.

-2. What do I do if I think I have COVID-19 or ?
+2. What do I do if I think I have COVID-19?

 - Follow the directions provided by the BC Centre for Disease Control (BCCDC) and public health authorities.